HimanshuSardana/ttydb/report/report.typ

 #pagebreak()

 = Evaluation and Testing
+#info(
+  "Testing Methodology",
+  "The testing methodology outlines the approach taken to evaluate the system's performance, accuracy, and robustness in converting natural language queries into SQL statements.
+It describes the setup, test cases, and evaluation criteria used to measure success.", )
 == Testing Methodology
 The system is evaluated using an in-memory SQLite database populated with representative sample data across multiple related tables including Employees, Customers, Products, Orders, Reviews, and OrderDetails.
 This schema reflects a realistic business domain to challenge the model with diverse query types.